mibewh/sdk/php/README.md

 generally within your control, preventing important "secret" tokens from leaking out into the public.

 As such, this folder provides an example of connecting to Cloud CMS using the resource owner "password" flow.
-You will find this in the `password.php` file.
+You will find this in the `driver.php` file.

 ## Building